maelvls/secret-transform/README.md

 # Secret Transform

-Copy and tranform the contents of your Kubernetes Secrets.
+Copy and tranform the contents of your Kubernetes Secrets that contain TLS key material.
+When a Secret is changed, secret-transform automatically re-copies or re-transforms the Secret.

 - [Installation](#installation)
 - [Renaming the key of a Secret](#renaming-the-key-of-a-secret)